 For this reason, messaging campaigns are subject to monitoring and approval.
 While we cannot possibly review all of the messages our customers send, if we are given bona fide reasons to investigate a customer’s compliance with applicable law (and thus the terms of our contract), we reserve the right to suspend and/or remove an account for non-compliance as outlined in our Terms and Conditions.

 Compliance is a big deal in the world of text marketing.
 Here's a step-by-step guide.
 We highly recommend reading it consulting with your own legal counsel before sending any campaigns.
+In addition to providing clear and conspicuous disclosure and obtaining express written consent in accordance with the TCPA, below are additional items to note from the CTIA and mobile carriers about types of messages that can be sent.

 The CTIA calls out the following categories of messages that cannot be delivered via a short-code for both legal and ethical reasons.
 They also note that it’s very important the content that is sent be appropriate for the audience that it is being delivered to.